-The driver of a sport utility vehicle sustained minor injuries Saturday when the vehicle rolled over after a collision with a Light Rail transit vehicle in Dormont, said Jim Ritchie, a spokesman for Port Authority of Allegheny County.
+The driver of a sport utility vehicle sustained minor injuries Saturday when it rolled over after a collision with a Light Rail transit vehicle in Dormont, said Jim Ritchie, a spokesman for Port Authority of Allegheny County.

 The accident, which happened at about 5:10 p.m. on the Red Line near the Hillsdale stop, interrupted service for about an hour, Ritchie said.

-A man driving a Jeep Cherokee drove onto the tracks, and a Light Rail vehicle hit it.
+A man driving a Jeep Cherokee drove onto the tracks and was hit by the Light Rail ail vehicle.
 The Jeep flipped on its roof.
-The driver suffered minor neck and back injuries, Ritchie said.
+The driver sustained minor neck and back injuries, Ritchie said.

-No one inside the Light Rail vehicle was injured.
-A passenger who had a heart problem was taken to a local hospital.
+No one inside the Light Rail vehicle was injured but a passenger with a heart problem was taken to a local hospital.